amirgamil/apollo/README.md

 # Apollo 💎
 ### The first search engine where you choose what content to put in
+### A personal search engine for a footprint you create!

 Apollo is a different type of search engine.
 Traditional search engines (like Google) are great for **discovery** when you're trying to find the answer to a question, but you don't know what you're looking for.

-However, they're very poor at **recall** when you've seen something before on the internet somewhere but can't remember where.
-Trying to find it becomes a nightmare - I've wasted many an hour combing through Google and my search history to look up a good article, blog post, or just something I've seen before.
+However, they're very poor at **recall and synthesis** when you've seen something before on the internet somewhere but can't remember where.
+Trying to find it becomes a nightmare - how can you synthezize the great material on the internet when you forgot where it even was?
+I've wasted many an hour combing through Google and my search history to look up a good article, blog post, or just something I've seen before.

 Even with built in systems to store some of my favorite [articles](https://zeus.amirbolous.com/articles), [podcasts](https://zeus.amirbolous.com/podcasts), and other stuff, I forget things **all the time**.